ronan-dupont/ronan-dupont.github.io/_pages/cv.md

 Work experience
 ======
-* Mars-september 2021: End of study research internship at Segula Technologies, Trappes, France

-Title: CFD optimization of the performance of windsurf sails intended for high speeds.
+* Mars-september 2021: End of study research internship at Segula Technologies, Trappes, France.
+CFD optimization of the performance of windsurf sails intended for high speeds.
-* Summer 2017-2023 : Beach lifeguard: Normandy Beaches
+* Summer 2017-2023 : Beach lifeguard: Normandy Beaches.
 Works as a head of post in a first aid station: prevention and rescue.

 Skills
 ======